mmdagent-ex/site-doc/content.en/docs/36_dialog_python.md

     time.sleep(1)
 ```

-After saving, please check that it works in the terminal (or command prompt).
-Output should look like this (Press `CTRL+C` to stop it):
+Save it and run it once in a terminal (press CTRL+C to stop).

 ```shell
 % python example/test.py